kvongruenigen/cognitio/README.md

 ## Overview

 The app is an Electron + React desktop application with a local SQLite database.
-It supports multilingual UI (English/Spanish), configurable test settings, and session reporting.
+It supports multilingual UI, configurable test settings, and session reporting.

+Available languages are:
+- English 🇬🇧
+- Spanish 🇪🇸
+- Russian 🇷🇺

 ## Getting started